akk014/DES222_RayMinder_ProcessJournal/index.md

 <ins>Con:</ins> Has to be bright enough for it to be usefull in daylight.
 Too much light in vision can be anoying.

+##### Positioning of the Hardware Components
+In the design phase, we thought that we have to place all of the components on the outside of the cap, since it would not be possible to attach them inside the cap, without them looking terrible, feeling irritating or even falling off.
+We were able to change the plan, when we saw that the cap we bought has a wide seam inside, in which we can hide most of the modules.
+With this, the RayMinder caps look way more professional from the outside.
+The only parts, that still had to be placed outside of the cap, were the UV sensor and the compass to retreive reliable data.

+For the possition inside the cap's seam, we

-## Development
+## Development - Phase 1 (Task 2)
 We started the development of the RayMinder together with developing the concrete idea and a first app design.
 For the actual development of the app and the hardware we split tasks for a more efficient process.
-As Jofel has never worked with microcontrollers, but has experience with creating websites, she is responsible for the software of our project.
+As Jofel has never worked with microcontrollers, but has experience with creating websites, she is responsible for most of the software of our project.
 As I have previously worked with microcontrollers before, my focus is the hardware.
-For this reason, the process journal will focus more on the devolpment of the hardware components.
+For this reason, the process journal will focus more on the devolpment of the hardware components and the connection to it.

 ### Idea Development
 The first phase of development was finding the idea itself.
 I had the idea of a UV cap in my mind for longer, as I think it is a very useful product.
 As research showed that similar product already exist on the market, I thought about how that product could be used in a bigger context.
 In that I remembered the Totem Compass (see section Similar Projects), that I saw on TikTok.
 Together as a group, we worked on a possible realization of a combination of the two products.